ibm-cloud-docs/vpc/par-about.md

 A public address range is a contiguous set of public IPs that you can reserve and bind to a VPC in an availability zone.
 {: shortdesc}

-[IPv4]{: tag-purple}

 When you use a custom authorized CIDR, you define the public address range by selecting a CIDR block from your IP address range instead of specifying the number of IPs.

 You can route the IPs in the range to a target resource in the VPC, such as a virtual server instance, VNF appliance, or other compute resource.
-[IPv4]{: tag-purple}

 For example, you can configure public ingress routing to send the destination IP range to a VNF appliance next-hop.
 Response traffic from the target retains the original source IP as it exits the VPC, ensuring that return traffic isn't dropped.